vinhdt1996/New-Week4/README.md

-?# Project 4 -  Best-Trip
+?# Project 4 -  New-Week4

-**Best-Trip** is an android app that allows a user to search the destination, view the Trip information and call taxi.
+**New-Week4** is an android app that allows a user to search the destination, view the Trip information and call taxi.
-Time spent: **69** hours spent in total
+Time spent: **72** hours spent in total

 ## User Stories